 One easy way to find work is to get in touch with a recruitment service provider.
 They will save your profile in their database and contact you as soon as they have a suitable request.
 This is a good way to work for bigger companies, which often don’t hire freelancers directly.
 The recruitment agency will take care of most of the paperwork and serve as a middleman between you and the client.
 They earn money by charging the client a higher daily rate than what they pay the freelancer.
 Here’s a list of recruitment agencies, who refer freelancers to companies and have an office in Munich.

-Small team from Munich, who know the local UX design scene very well and maintain close personal contact with clients and contractors.
+Specialized team from Munich, who know the design scene very well and maintain close personal contact with clients and contractors.
 They also run the “Moodboard” podcast, in which they often interview designers from Munich.

 One of the big recuriting players in Germany, focused on IT and engineering.

 International recruiting agency for IT talent.